Day 1: Fly overnight to Ireland

 Travel by train to Edinburgh, Scotland’s capital city

-Take a tour of Edinburgh
+Take a guided tour of Edinburgh

 With an expert local guide you will see: